oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

---- Create spring boot application
+--- Create spring boot application with spring initializr

 Create the class `TestUtils` with a handy function for logging the thread name, function and element: